colorimgugr/spectral_visualizer_front/README.md

 > You’ll see the status as **"Ready"** if the deployment is successful.
 > ⚠️ If there's an error (e.g. typo or bug), the deployment won't update — make sure the status shows **Ready** after each push!

-### License
-Distributed under the MIT License.
-See LICENSE.txt for more information.

 ---

-## 🗃️ Part 2: Understanding the code
+## 🗃️ Part 3: Understanding the code
 This section explains the project structure, how artwork images are classified, the folder organization, technical metadata, spectral files, and visualization modes.
 This is important when uploading new artworks or editing existing ones.